 Which Engine Is Better?

 There is no single answer to the question of whether a two-stroke engine or four-stroke engine is better — your selection depends entirely on your personal preferences and applications.
+While 4-stroke engines perform well and generally last longer than 2-stroke engines, 2-stroke engines are faster and lighter than 4-stroke engines.
+The 2-stroke engine is more powerful, but a 4-stroke is more fuel-efficient.

 The job of the lubrication system is to distribute oil to the moving parts to reduce friction between surfaces that rub against each other.
 Friction damages not only moving parts, but the engine’s efficiency as well.
 Reduced efficiency means horsepower and torque, reduced engine life, increased maintenance costs, and increased emissions.